Modi bats for joint efforts to shape global norms for social media and cryptocurrencies | Politics

 - India

-Prime Minister Narendra Modi on Friday called for united efforts to shape global norms for emerging technologies like social media and cryptocurrencies so that they are used to ''empower democracy, not to undermine it''.
+Prime Minister Narendra Modi on Friday called for united efforts to shape global norms for emerging technologies like social media and cryptocurrencies so that they are used to ''empower'' democracy and not to ''undermine'' it.

-In a virtual address at the Summit for Democracy hosted by US President Joe Biden, Modi said India would be happy to share its expertise in holding free and fair elections.
+In a virtual address at the Summit for Democracy hosted by US President Joe Biden, Modi said India would be happy to share its expertise in holding free and fair elections and in enhancing transparency in all areas of governance.

+Referring to Abraham Lincoln's famous quote on democracy, the prime minister added that democracy is also about being ''with the people, within the people.'' ''The structural features like multi-party elections, independent judiciary, and free media are important instruments of democracy.
+However, the basic strength of democracy is the spirit and ethos that lie within our citizens and our societies,'' he said.

 Modi began by saying that he is proud to represent the world's largest democracy at the summit.